 OPCA Awards $1,000 Scholarship to Shastina Meyer.
 Shastina was nominated by Valley Inspections and Pests, Inc., Grants Pass, OR.
 Congrats Shastina!

 OPCA Board Meetings are open to all members.
-Contact the office at 541-951-1555 to participate.
-Upcoming meetings: July 16, 7 am am by teleconference.
+Contact the office to participate.
+The next meeting is September 24, at 7 am by teleconference.

-OPCA Fall Beach Seminar is Sept 12-13.
-Registration is Open.
-Seminar features a panel discussion on Bee Health Issues.
+OPCA Southern Oregon Seminar is November 7 Registration is Open.
 Click HERE for info!

 Rescertification classes, Oregon Department of Agriculture.
 Click HERE.

-Industry partners, sponsor an OPCA event.
+Industry partners, sponsor an OPCA event!
 We have three major seminars during the year (June, September, November).
-Sponsor or display at our Fall Beach Seminar at Salishan Resort, September 13, click HERE.
+Sponsor or display at our Southern Oregon Seminar in Grants Pass, November 7, Click HERE.

 OPCA's Promise to our Military

 In recognition of our men and women who are serving overseas in the military, members of the Oregon Pest Control Association is offering a free-one time pest control service to those immediate family members who are left at home.

 To request free service or to obtain additional information, please contact the Oregon Pest Control Association at 541-935-1115, in Salem.